Champions Square: Features

-The 121,000 square-foot plaza is centered on the Mercedes-Benz Superdome, Smoothie King Center, Hyatt Regency, Benson Tower, and numerous parking garages and food courts.
+The 121,000 square-foot plaza is centered on the Caesars Superdome, Smoothie King Center, Hyatt Regency, Benson Tower, and numerous parking garages and food courts.
 Phase I included the construction of the plaza and staircase leading from the Superdome.
 Construction initially began in the Spring of 2010 and Champions Square formally opened August 21, 2010.

 Phase II further improved the square following the 2010-2011 NFL season with the installation of a new permanent grand staircase with amphitheater seating, permanent restroom facilities, stone pavement, LED lighting, palm trees, and a vine wall spanning the length of the plaza alongside the Superdome.

 Before each NFL football game, the square hosts concerts which are free and open to the public.
 The square is only open to pedestrian traffic.
 Inside the square, there are numerous food and beverage options either in the food court or outside under tents.

 Champions Square has become the site for the annual "Gleason Gras", whose purpose is to raise awareness and funds for amyotrophic lateral sclerosis (ALS).

+It was the original home of Lil Wayne's hometown festival, Lil’ WeezyAna Fest, for its first years before it moved to Smoothie King Center.